-During the last 12 months, the Portfolio invested as much as 14.05% of its net assets in the Signature Canadian Bond Fund, as much as 14.08% of its net assets in the TD Canadian Core Plus Bond Fund, as much as 16.26% of its net assets in the Fidelity Canadian Disciplined Equity® Fund and as much as 16.56% of its net assets in the Beutel Goodman Canadian Equity Fund.
+Over the last 12 months, the Portfolio invested as much as 14.68% of its net assets in the Signature Canadian Bond Fund, as much as 14.52% of its net assets in the TD Canadian Core Plus Bond Fund, as much as 17.53% of its net assets in the Fidelity Canadian Disciplined Equity[®] Fund and as much as 16.50% of its net assets in the Beutel Goodman Canadian Equity Fund.
 See Risks relating to concentration for a description of those risks.

-- are willing to tolerate a low to medium level of risk; - are looking to invest for the medium term to long term (at least three years); - are looking for an investment solution that allows you to invest in a wide variety of securities in order to create a fully diversified portfolio; - want to receive a distribution regularly (F5 Series and T5 Series only).
+- can tolerate a low to medium level of risk; - are looking to invest for the medium term to long term (at least three years); - are looking for an investment solution that allows you to invest in a wide variety of securities in order to create a fully diversified portfolio; - want to receive a distribution regularly (F5 Series and T5 Series only).